pixieprix/pixieprix.github.io/index.md

 ## Exciting stuff I have been part of:

-Some of my past (and ongoing) projects which have been organised somewhat thematically can be found below:
+Some of my past (and ongoing) projects can be found below:

 #### Machine Learning Research: